-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to Be Held on May 20, 2013
+Important Notice Regarding the Availability of Proxy Materials for the Annual Shareholders' Meeting to Be Held on May 11, 2015

-The Company's 2012 Annual Report and this Proxy Statement are available at: www.watsco.com
+The Company's 2014 Annual Report and this Proxy Statement are available at: www.watsco.com

-You are receiving this Proxy Statement because, as of April 5, 2013, you owned shares of Watsco, Inc. common stock that entitle you to vote at our 2013 annual meeting of shareholders.
-Our Board of Directors, which we refer to as the Board, is soliciting proxies from shareholders who wish to vote at the meeting.
+You are receiving this Proxy Statement because you owned shares of Watsco, Inc. Common stock or Class B common stock as of March 30, 2015, which entitles you to vote those shares at our 2015 annual meeting of shareholders.
+Our Board of Directors, which we refer to as the Board, is soliciting proxies from shareholders who wish to vote their shares of common stock at the meeting.
 By using a proxy, you can vote even if you do not attend the meeting.
 This Proxy Statement describes the matters on which you are being asked to vote and provides information on those matters so that you can make an informed decision.

-This Proxy Statement and the enclosed form of proxy are first being mailed to holders of our Common stock and our Class B common stock on or about April 22, 2013.
-Shareholders should review the information contained in this Proxy Statement together with our 2012 Annual Report which accompanies this Proxy Statement.
+This Proxy Statement and the enclosed form of proxy are first being mailed to holders of our Common stock and our Class B common stock on or about April 16, 2015.
+Shareholders should review the information contained in this Proxy Statement together with our 2014 Annual Report which accompanies this Proxy Statement.